Bram Stoker: Bram Stoker in Cruden Bay

 Stoker was a regular visitor to Cruden Bay in Scotland between 1892 and 1910.
 His month-long holidays to the Aberdeenshire coastal village provided a large portion of available time for writing his books.
 Two novels were set in Cruden Bay: The Watter's Mou' (1895) and The Mystery of the Sea (1902).
 He started writing Dracula there in 1895 while in residence at the Kilmarnock Arms Hotel.
 The guest book with his signatures from 1894 and 1895 still survives.
 The nearby Slains Castle (also known as New Slains Castle) is linked with Bram Stoker and plausibly provided the visual palette for the descriptions of Castle Dracula during the writing phase.
 A distinctive room in Slains Castle, the octagonal hall, matches the description of the octagonal room in Castle Dracula.

 Writings

-Stoker visited the English coastal town of Whitby in 1890, and that visit was said to be part of the inspiration for Dracula.
-He began writing novels while working as manager for Irving and secretary and director of London's Lyceum Theatre, beginning with The Snake's Pass in 1890 and Dracula in 1897.
-During this period, Stoker was part of the literary staff of The Daily Telegraph in London, and he wrote other fiction, including the horror novels The Lady of the Shroud (1909) and The Lair of the White Worm (1911).
+Stoker visited the English coastal town of Whitby in 1890, and that visit was said to be part of the inspiration for Dracula, staying at a guesthouse in West Cliff at 6 Royal Crescent, doing his research at the public library at 7 Pier Road (now Quayside Fish and Chips).
+Count Dracula comes ashore at Whitby, and in the shape of a black dog runs up the 199 steps to the graveyard of St Mary's Church in the shadow of the Whitby Abbey ruins.
+Stoker began writing novels while working as manager for Irving and secretary and director of London's Lyceum Theatre, beginning with The Snake's Pass in 1890 and Dracula in 1897.
+During this period, he was part of the literary staff of The Daily Telegraph in London, and he wrote other fiction, including the horror novels The Lady of the Shroud (1909) and The Lair of the White Worm (1911).
 He published his Personal Reminiscences of Henry Irving in 1906, after Irving's death, which proved successful, and managed productions at the Prince of Wales Theatre.